Liouville Quantum Gravity on the unit disk: Conjectures related to planar quadrangulations with boundary

-where $( Z,Z_\partial )$ is given in subsection \ref{joint} with $\gamma=\sqrt{\frac{8}{3}}$, $\mu, \mu_\partial$ and $\alpha_1=\gamma$, $\beta_1=\gamma$ and points $z_1=0$, $s_1=1$.
-The constants $C,c$ are non universal in the sense that they depend on the planar map you consider.
-For instance, the constants $C,c$ will be different if you consider triangulations instead of quadrangulations.
-This can be seen directly on the asymptotics of planar maps: the joint law of the volume and the boundary length will be given by the following density within the regime of conjecture \ref{conjecturecartes} (see appendix \ref{mapasymp})
+with $G$ the standard Green function in the disk (see \eqref{GreenN} for the definition).
+The constants $\bar{C},\bar{c}$ are non universal in the sense that they depend on the class of planar map you consider.
+For instance, the constants $\bar{C},\bar{c}$ will be different if you consider triangulations instead of quadrangulations.
+It would be interesting to know these constants (in the case of quadrangulations say); however, we do not know how to compute them as it requires information on the joint law of $(Z_0(\D),Z^{\partial}_0(\partial \D))$.